On travelling solo as a small brown woman

 Kia's sister received a cool welcome in a UK seaside town

 Sometimes, you have to steel yourself to do something as simple as taking a train or eating in a cafe or indeed walking on a beach.
-I came to consider this recently when Peter went off to Alaska for five weeks to attempt to climb Denali.
+I came to consider this recently when Peter went off to Alaska for five weeks to climb Denali.
 It was a good opportunity for me to plan a trip of my own, most likely travelling solo.

 At first, I considered a week at Pueblo Español to improve my Spanish, but my preferred dates were fully booked.
 Then, I considered a two-week tour of China, but after a tiring three weeks in India, I wanted something more relaxing.
 I finally decided on a beach holiday for a much-needed reset.